Violinist Leila Josefowicz: Finding Romanticism and spirituality in Alban Berg

 “It is dramatic, deeply emotional, genius writing of unbelievable music at the most profound level, and it uses the 12-tone-row serialist technique so masterfully,” violinist Leila Josefowicz wrote in The Strad magazine.

 Josefowicz will be the featured soloist when the Vermont Symphony Orchestra performs the Berg Violin Concerto at 7:30 p.m.
 Saturday, Jan.
 25 at Burlington’s Flynn Center, and at 3 p.m.
 Sunday, Jan.
-26 at the Paramount Theatre.
+26 at the Paramount Theatre in Rutland.

 The program, “Love, Leila and Luther,” conducted by Music Director Jaime Laredo, will also include the “Prelude and Liebestod” from Wagner’s opera “Tristan und Isolde,” and Mendelssohn’s Symphony No. 5, Op.
 107, the “Reformation.”